 Originally a Christmas tree farm, Ken and Celia acquired this property in 2009 and contemplated how to best preserve the land.
 As the growing wine industry erupted around them and as they celebrated the grand opening of the Allison Inn & Spa, the future of the land became clear, a vineyard would be planted.
 Under the watchful eye of resident eagles, the first of our vines were planted.
 The vineyard is encircled by Douglas Fir and oak trees which we have preserved allowing the eagles to nest and soar above.

 Eagles Watch Vineyard offers rolling views and terroir with a significant sense of place.
 Pinot Noir reigns in this vineyard represented by Pommard, Wadenswil, and Dijon clones 115, 667, 777 and 943.
-Our flagship Estate Pinot Noir and our Member Exclusive Reserve Pinot Noir are produced from the Eagles Watch Vineyard.
+Our flagship Pinot Noir is produced from the Eagles Watch Vineyard.